-A subwoofer is a very helpful device in each and every studio for the bass management, especially for the reproduction of very low-frequency sound pitch.
-For user products, the common frequency range of this device is approximately 20Hz to 200HZ.
+A subwoofer is a very helpful device and it’s used in almost every studio for bass management, especially for the reproduction of very low-frequency sound pitch.
+For user products, the common frequency range of this device is approximately 20Hz to 200Hz.
 Subwoofers are made up of a number of woofers installed on an enclosure of a loudspeaker.

 What You Should Search For In A Studio Subwoofer